cloudevents/spec/mqtt-transport-binding.md

-In the _binary_ content mode, the value of the event `data` is placed into the MQTT PUBLISH message's payload section as-is, with the `datacontenttype` attribute value declaring its media type.
-All event attributes (including `datacontenttype`)are mapped to the MQTT PUBLISH message's [properties section][5-publish-properties].
+In the _binary_ content mode, the value of the event `data` is placed into the MQTT PUBLISH message's payload section as-is, with the `datacontenttype` attribute value declaring its media type in the MQTT PUBLISH message's [`Content Type`][5-content-type] property; all other event attributes are mapped to User Property fields.

 ### 1.4.
 Event Formats